 Membership of the Council is comprised of patient and family advisors and select representatives of Brigham and Women's Hospital including the Chief Medical Officer (CMO), the Chief Nursing Officer (CNO) and the Senior Patient Advisor as chairs, the Executive Director of The Center for Patients and Families, and The Patient and the Family Advisor Liaison.
 The BWH service line leadership joins the council on an ad-hoc basis as the need arises they are not considered official members.
 Qualifications for membership as an advisor include, being a current or former BWH patient or family member in addition to having a willingness to contribute towards the overall mission of the council while not seeking to pursue a personal agenda.
-A qualified member shall be someone who successfully satisfies the previous two requirements and completes a membership application, (See Attachment 1) and interview or who has, in another form, been deemed willing and able to contribute towards the larger mission of the council.
-The application and interview process seek to identify individuals who are:
+A qualified member shall be someone who successfully satisfies the previous two requirements and an interview or who has, in another form, been deemed willing and able to contribute towards the larger mission of the council.
+The interview process seek to identify individuals who are:

-- o interested in serving as advisors - o comfortable in speaking in a group with candor - o able to use their personal experience constructively - o able to see beyond their own experience - o concerned about more than one issue or agenda - o able to listen and hear differing opinions - representative of patients and families served by the hospital or a hospital program
+- o interested in serving as advisors - o comfortable in speaking in a group with candor - able to use their personal experience constructively - o able to see beyond their own experience - o concerned about more than one issue or agenda - able to listen and hear differing opinions - representative of patients and families served by the hospital or a hospital program